jeremy-packer/House_Price_Predictions/README.md

 # House_Price_Predictions
-## Kaggle practice dataset for predicting house prices
+This repo explores the practice dataset available on Kaggle for predicting house prices.